-- 1. Economic and Workforce Analysis (§679.560(a)(1)(iii)) - a.
-Regional analysis of economic conditions including existing and emerging indemand industry sectors and occupations (§679.560(a)(1)(i)
+1. Economic and Workforce Analysis

+a.
+Regional analysis of economic conditions including existing and emerging indemand industry sectors and occupations.

 The New Mexico WIOA State Plan 2024-2027 (page 7) states that traditional employment projections may not keep pace with the rapidly changing economy of New Mexico.
 By virtue of their methodology, the projections discussed in this section of the State Plan do not take into account massive investments in education, healthcare and infrastructure that began in 2020 and continue to the current time.
 They also do not consider the emergence of new industries, such as alternative energy and advanced manufacturing.